-- 1) High School Schedules: - Chaparral High School (7 year long) - Gadsden High School.
-(4 per semester classes) - Santa Teresa High School (3) semester classes (2nd, 3rd and 4th), (2) year-long classes (1st and 5th) - 2) Schedule changes are only granted for the following reasons: - a) The student is misplaced in a class and does not have the necessary skills or prerequisites. - b) The student has taken the course before and successfully completed it. - c) A senior needs a required course for graduation. - d) The principal will be the final authority in approving all schedule changes. - 3) In order to enroll in a course, students must have been enrolled in and successfully completed the prerequisites for that course in the previous semesters. - 4) Students will be enrolled in required courses appropriate to their grade classification and ability. - 5) Students not present the first day of school will forfeit their class choices during pre-registration.
-If classes are a forfeit, students may select classes from those that still remain open. - 6) No class fees will be refunded after student has been enrolled in a course 10 or more days. - 7) Students who enroll in any one of the High Schools after the first six (6) weeks may not receive credit for that semester, pending appeal to the principal/designee.
-The only exception is a student transferring from another school in which they were enrolled immediately prior to registration at GISD High Schools.
+- 1) High School Schedules: - Chaparral High School (7 year long) - Gadsden High School, (4 per semester classes) - Santa Teresa High School (7 year long) - 2) Schedule changes are only granted for the following reasons: - a) The student is misplaced in a class and does not have the necessary skills or prerequisites. - b) The student has taken the course before and successfully completed it. - c) A senior needs a required course for graduation. - d) The principal will be the final authority in approving all schedule changes. - 3) In order to enroll in a course, students must have been enrolled in and successfully completed the prerequisites for that course in the previous semesters. - 4) Students will be enrolled in required courses appropriate to their grade classification and ability. - 5) Students not present the first day of school will forfeit their class choices during pre-registration.
+If classes are a forfeit, students may select classes from those that still remain open. - 6) No class fees will be refunded after student has been enrolled in a course 10 or more days.